 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, November 25, 2008.

-Barry Ritholtz (The Big Picture): ECRI leading indicators fall to lowest
+Barry Ritholtz (The Big Picture): ECRI leading indicators fall to lowest level ever

 "One of the questions I seem to be getting all the time is 'when is this recession going to end?'
 To answer that, I turned to Lakshman Achuthan of the Economic Cycle Research Institute (ECRI).
 Their leading versus coincident chart provides insight into that question.